 Well that's over.
 I'm back from my self-imposed blog exile, this vacation without a vacation, this trip that went nowhere.
 It was a very long month.
 Both good and bad.
 Lazy and fruitful.
 Boring, to be honest.
-But most things are boring.
+But many things are boring.
 Nothing wrong with boring (says a boring person).

 I deleted my Facebook account and my Flickr account and my Yahoo account—years & decades of detritus, gone with a click.
 I did not withdraw from society, but I did pull in and away.
 I had a mid-month existential meltdown thanks to some allergy medication, so I dropped that medication cold turkey, STAT.
 Pay attention to what affects your mind and your moods, is what I'm saying.
 Sometimes it's the weather, or the state of the world, and sometimes it's Claritin D. The state of the world didn't help, though.